 Wemo's Mini Smart Plug is one of the few devices to get updated with HomeKit support via software, and we couldn't be happier.
 The Smart Plug also works with Google Assistant and Alexa.

 iDevices is one of the companies that's led the way in HomeKit-compatible smart plugs.
-The iDevices Switch offers the complete set of smart plug features, with control, scheduling and energy reporting all thrown into the mix.
+The iDevices Switch (which is actually a plug) offers the complete set of smart plug features, with control, scheduling and energy reporting all thrown into the mix.
 Of course, you can control the iDevices Switch via Siri, but also set up schedules and add it to your scenes.

 First Alert Onelink Safe & Sound

-The Safe & Sound is First Alert's latest smart smoke and CO detector, and it's also the smartest.
+The Safe & Sound is First Alert's fanciest smart smoke and CO detector, and it's also the smartest.
 Not only does it have HomeKit support, but it's also got Alexa built in should you want to sport two digital assistants.
-There's also a groovy night light that lights your way in the dark, plus a loud speaker for playing some music.
+There's also a groovy night light that lights your way in the dark, plus a loudspeaker for playing some music.